turingschool/front-end-curriculum/lessons/basic-git-workflow.md

 touch readme.md
 ```

 If we run `ls` we should see our `readme.md` file is happily in our `git-workflow-practice directory`.
 Ok, great!
 We have a basic directory set up with an empty markdown file in it.
 The next thing to do it commit this work so we know our project is saved.
-The first thing we want to do is check the status of our project to confirm that we're commiting what we think we are (hey, you'd be surprised how things sneak in there sometimes!).
+The first thing we want to do is check the status of our project to confirm that we're committing what we think we are (hey, you'd be surprised how things sneak in there sometimes!).
 Let's try that.
 From the command line, enter the following:

 ```
 git status